 1. Colgate Total Enamel Strength.
 Earning the title of “Best Overall,” Colgate Total Enamel Strength fights plaque and bacteria for up to 12 hours, leaving your mouth always feeling clean and fresh.
 In addition, it protects your enamel, so you don’t have to feel guilty about drinking a sugary and acidic soda during the day.

 2. Tom’s of Maine Clean and Gentle Care.
-If you’re looking for a toothpaste that doubles as medication for bitten cheeks or even a sore throat, Tom’s of Maine Clean and Gentle Care is the toothpaste for you.
+If you’re looking for a toothpaste that also helps heal bitten cheeks or even a sore throat, Tom’s of Maine Clean and Gentle Care is the toothpaste for you.

 3. Burt’s Bees Fluoride-Free Natural Whitening Toothpaste.
 To avoid all harmful chemicals, this all-natural toothpaste by Burt’s Bees contains cranberry extract and silica, instead of artificial flavors, colors, and sweeteners.

 4. Luster White 7 Toothpaste.
 The best whitening toothpaste, according to the list.
 It contains seven polishing ingredients, and is said to noticeably brighten smiles in just one week of use.